-11. An interim rating of a debt security, assigned by a credit rating agency approved by the Authority, that meets the minimum credit rating set out in paragraph 10, is also the minimum credit rating set by the Authority for the purposes of section 7(2)(c) of Schedule 1 to the Regulation, except where a final credit rating has been assigned in relation to the debt security by a credit rating agency approved by the Authority.
+11. An interim rating of a debt security, assigned by a credit rating agency approved by the Authority, that meets the minimum credit rating set out in paragraph 10, is also the minimum credit rating set by the Authority for the purposes of section 7(2)(c) of Schedule 1 to the Regulation.
 For the purposes of this paragraph and paragraph 13, the term "interim rating" means a "preliminary rating" assigned by Standard & Poor's Corporation or Rating & Investment Information, Inc.; an "expected rating" assigned by Fitch Ratings; or a "provisional rating" assigned by Moody's Investors Service, Inc.